fishcus/KAP-manual/en/query/sql_spec.en.md

 ##SQL Syntax

-KAP supports ANSI SQL 2003*, and its basic SQL grammar is listed as follows.
+Kyligence Enterprise supports ANSI SQL 2003*, and its basic SQL grammar is listed as follows.

 ### Supported Syntax